Cmosley/MEN-Stack-Dashboard/README.md

 * Instructors and peers from the General Assembly SEIR-EC-2-22 cohort for collaboration in developing this app.
 While this app represents my own original work we gave each other assistance in developing our own versions thereof.

-* Formatting and structure of this `README.md` was largely adapted from cohort mate Marty Smith, (https://github.com/mhsmith321)
+* Formatting and structure of this `README.md` was largely adapted from cohort mate Marty Smith's beautiful Unit 1 Project readme (https://github.com/mhsmith321)